-- iso8601=[true|false]: Write an ISO8601 formatted timestamps or seconds since epoch? - progressbar: Shows a progressbar.
+- iso8601=[true|false]: Write an ISO8601 formatted timestamps or seconds since epoch?

+• progressbar: Shows a progressbar.
 This is meant for use with stdout or stderr.

-See also: -g (--progress) for a convinience shortcut option.
+See also: -g (--progress) for a convenience shortcut option.

 - update_interval=number: Number of files to wait between updates.
-Higher values use less resources. - use_unicode: Print a nicer bar via the use of unicode characters.
-This may not be supported by your terminal/fonts. - pretty: Shows all found items in realtimes nicely colored.
+Higher values use less resources. - ascii: Do not attempt to use unicode characters, which might not be supported by some terminals. - fancy: Use a more fancy style for the progressbar. - pretty: Shows all found items in realtime nicely colored.
 This formatter is activated as default. - summary: Shows counts of files and their respective size after the run.
 Also list all written files. - fdupes: Prints an output similar to the popular duplicate finder fdupes(1).
 At first a progressbar is printed on stderr.
 Afterwards the found files are printed on stdout; each set of duplicates gets printed as a block separated by newlines.
 Originals are highlighted in green.
 At the bottom a summary is printed on stderr.
 This is mostly useful for scripts that are used to parsing this format.
 We recommend the json formatter for every other scripting purpose.